-The Occupational Safety and Health Administration (OSHA) enacted the Hazard Communication Standard, 29 CFR 1910.1200 (App A) initially in 1988 with a revision in 1994.
+The Occupational Safety and Health Administration (OSHA) enacted the Hazard Communication Standard, 29 CFR 1910.1200 in 1988.
 The Standard requires that the hazards of all chemicals be evaluated and that the information concerning their hazards is transmitted to employers and employees.
 The regulation stipulates employers develop a hazard communication program that describes the methods used to convey this information to employees.
 The program must include the use of material safety data sheets, labeling and employee training.